naubiomech/PythonApplication/README.md

                     command=lambda: controller.show_frame("NewFeature"))
     button.pack(pady=10)

-## Bio Feedback Frame
+## Biofeedback Frame
+### Purpose

-The Bio Feedback frame is designed to give visual and auditory responses to participants during training and analysis sessions.
-Its primary function is to assist users in achieving specific performance goals by providing real-time feedback based on sensor data.
+The Biofeedback frame provides visual and auditory feedback to users during training or analysis sessions.
+It aids participants in achieving specific performance goals by leveraging real-time sensor data.

-### Key Features:

-* Visual Graphing: Displays live data plots of pressure sensors (FSRs) to monitor performance.

-* Auditory Cues: Plays notification sounds when goals are reached.
+### Signal Used in Biofeedback

+1. Biofeedback primarily utilizes force-sensitive resistors (FSRs) to monitor pressure data from exoskeleton sensors.

+2. The FSR data signal is accessed via the variable:

+    self.master.controller.deviceManager._realTimeProcessor._chart_data

+3. To switch between left and right leg signals, the variable updates dynamically based on the user’s selection ._chart_data.leftFsr OR ._chart_data.rightFsr

+### Modifying the Signal

+To modify the signal used in the biofeedback game:

+1. Locate the FSRPlot class in the chart.py file.

+2. Update the data source to the desired signal by modifying the self.master.controller.deviceManager._realTimeProcessor._chart_data variable.

+### Features and Buttons

+#### Graphing

+1. Graph Display: Visualizes pressure sensor data for real-time monitoring.

+2. Target Lines: Displays a goal threshold on the graph when a target value is set.

+#### Buttons

+1. Back: Returns to the Active Trial frame.

+2. Left/Right Leg Toggle: Switches the graph display between left and right leg FSR data.

+3. Set Target Value: Opens a dialog box to input a target value for training.

-* Target Value Setting: Allows users to set target values for training and tracks progress toward those goals.
+* Enables tracking progress toward specific performance goals.

-* Dynamic Plot Switching: Enables switching between data plots for the left and right legs.

-* Battery Monitoring: Displays the battery status of the connected device.

-* Marking Trials: Allows marking specific events during data collection.

-* Recalibration Tools: Provides buttons to recalibrate force sensors for improved accuracy.

-* User-Friendly Controls: Includes buttons for navigation, resetting targets, and toggling views.

-This frame is particularly useful in rehabilitation or biomechanical research settings, enabling participants and researchers to track performance metrics and respond to feedback in real time.
+4. Reset Target Value: Clears the target value and removes the goal line from the graph.

+5. Mark Trial: Marks a specific event during data collection for later analysis.

+6. Recalibrate FSRs: Initiates recalibration of the force-sensitive resistors to improve accuracy.

+#### Notifications

+1. Auditory Feedback: Plays a notification sound (e.g., notification.wav) when the user achieves a target.

+2. Visual Feedback: The background temporarily changes color to indicate a successful target hit.

+### Customization

+To add or modify features in the Biofeedback frame, refer to the BioFeedback class in biofeedback.py.